Robotic Sorting Systems: Robot Management and Layout Design Optimization: Layout Design Optimization

 \section{Layout Design Optimization}

-The layout design problem aims at seeking for a balance between facility costs and long-term operating costs.
-The facility costs $C_f$ and operations costs $C_o$ are calculated as follows.
+The layout design problem aims to balance facility costs and long-term operating costs.
+A larger facility will achieve higher maximum throughput; however, it will also increase construction and equipment costs.
+Considering transportation costs and supply stability, we analyze the following scenario: A warehouse signs a long-term RaaS contract with a robotics company, with each year divided into several operating periods denoted by $\sigma$.
+The proportion of each period's duration within the year is represented by $\theta^\sigma$, and the planned throughput level during each period is $T^\sigma$.
+The facility cost $C_f$ and expected operations cost $C_o$ are calculated as follows:

-Parameter $P_s$ and $P_{l}$ in equation (\ref{eq:C_s}) denote the discounted site rental cost per square meter and equipment cost per loading station, while $M_w$ and $M_{r}$ in equation (\ref{eq:C_o}) denote the discounted unit labor cost and unit rental cost of robot.
-We assume that there are two typical values of sorting demand, namely the average off-peak season demand ${T}^L$ and the average peak season demand ${T}^H$, with $\theta$ denoting the ratio of peak seasons.
+Parameters $P_s$ and $P_{l}$ in Equation~(\ref{eq:C_s}) denote the discounted site rental cost per square meter and equipment cost per loading station, respectively, while $P_w$ and $P_{r}$ in equation (\ref{eq:C_o}) denote the discounted unit labor cost and the unit rental cost of a robot.
+The objective of the problem is modeled as follows: